bitsol/minimal-mistakes/_posts/2017-11-19-intro-to-monogame.markdown

 Follow the latest instructions [here](https://github.com/cra0zy/monodevelop-run-installer/blob/master/README.md) for using cra0zy's script, or [build MonoDevelop from source](http://www.monodevelop.com/developers/building-monodevelop/).

 After MonoDevelop is all set up, installing MonoGame should be trivial.
-Set the premissions...
+Set the premissions of the .run script you downloaded earlier...
 ```
 $ chmod +x monogame-sdk.run
 ```